-USciences Student Health and Counseling participates in the Greater Philadelphia Area Uniform Time Line for Practicum Applications.
+USciences Student Health and Counseling participates in the Greater Philadelphia Area Uniform Time Line for Practicum Applications (PENDELDOT).
 If your graduate program does not participate in the Uniform Time Line, you are still welcome to apply for one of our training positions.
 We will consider all applications on the same time line.
+Please see your training program for specific PENDELDOT time line dates (or send an inquiry email if your program does not participate).
 The following guidelines apply to all practicum sites participating in the Uniform Time Line:

 Application Time Line

-Applicants are invited to submit application materials beginning December 15, 2017.
-Applications are due by January 16, 2018.
-It is the candidate’s responsibility to ensure that all application materials have been submitted by this deadline.
-Interviews will be offered to selected candidates between January 22 and February 23, 2018.
-All candidates will be notified of their status (offer, no offer, waitlist) beginning February 26, 2018, at approximately 9am.
+Applicants are invited to submit application materials beginning in Mid-December and concluding by mid January.
+It is the candidate’s responsibility to ensure that all application materials have been submitted by the deadline.
+Interviews will be offered to selected candidates between late January and end of February.
+All candidates will be notified of their status (offer, no offer, waitlist) on the official Match day (typically early March).

-Applicants should submit a cover letter, curriculum vitae or resume, and two letters of recommendation via email to Dr. Alissa Brown, Associate Director of Counseling and Coordinator of Graduate Training, at firstname.lastname@example.org.
+Applicants should submit a cover letter, curriculum vitae or resume, and two letters of recommendation via email to Dr. Karen Levinson, Director of Counseling, at firstname.lastname@example.org.
+Use of the PENDELDOT template application cover sheet is recommended.
 Selected applicants will be invited for an on-campus interview.
 Offers will be contingent upon clearance of a Criminal Background Check and Child Abuse Clearance to be provided by the applicant.

-All questions about the Graduate Training Program or application process may be directed to: Dr. Alissa Brown, email@example.com, or 215-596-8537.
+All questions about the Graduate Training Program or application process may be directed to: Dr. Karen Levinson, email@example.com, or 215-596-8536.

 1st Floor, Suite 1200